Frequently asked questions

 What is a Review Credit (RC), and how many will my PR cost?

 One RC ≈ 500 changed lines (additions + deletions, after binary/exclusion filtering, with long lines normalized at 200 chars).
 Empty diffs are free.
-A typical "medium PR" is ~1–2 RCs; that's where the "~75 medium PRs/month" copy on the billing page comes from.
+A typical "medium PR" is ~1–2 RCs; that's where the "~75 medium PRs/month" framing on the pricing page comes from.
 See Plan tiers for the included RC count for each plan.

 Learn more: Review credits explained